robseb/rsyocto/doc/guides/1_Booting.md

  <br>

  ## Find the iPv4 Address of your Board
- * Use following Linux Command to get the iPv4 Address of your Board
+ * Use the following Linux Command to get the iPv4 Address of your Board
      ````shell
       ifconfig
      ````